dew727/Pairing-Center-Prediction/README.md

    cannot read (the same reason AlphaFold-3 fails on this family).
 A rigorous negative result.

-2. **Discover the motif directly from the genome.** A pairing center is a **dense tandem array** of its motif near a chromosome end — so the answer is written thousands of times in the DNA.
+2. **Discover the motif directly from the genome.** A pairing center is a **dense tandem array** of its motif near a chromosome end, so the answer is already written thousands of times in the DNA.
    Locating those arrays and reading out a motif (PWM + EM refinement) **works**, because the data is abundant and directly observable rather than learned from four examples.
+The problem switches from being a seq2seq problem to      a data labeling one.

 ### Headline predictions (C. briggsae)

-De novo discovery, reproduced across **two independent assemblies** (AF16 + chromosome-level QX1410), yields chromosome-specific, tandem, framework-following candidate motifs.
+De novo discovery, reproduced across two independent assemblies (AF16 + chromosome-level QX1410), yields chromosome-specific, tandem, framework-following candidate motifs.
 The gold-standard calls (well-defined, reproduced, and agreeing with the expected paralog):